WLCG-AuthZ-WG/bearer-token-discovery/specification.md

 /tmp/bt_u1221-fife-CMS
 ```

-The ‘purpose name’ is deliberately left undefined and intended for use by the tool implementer.
+The `purpose name` is deliberately left undefined and intended for use by the tool implementer.
 These high-level tools SHOULD consider potential filename collisions with other tools when implementing a naming scheme.
 When executing lower-level tools, the high-level tool SHOULD set the ``$BEARER_TOKEN_FILE`` to the desired file.
 Tools SHOULD NOT inspect multiple tokens to try to determine which one to use based on content.

 ------------